 Mistake 5: Technology before strategy

-Why manufacturers need to act now
+Why manufacturers should act now

-The good news: You don't have to implement everything at once.
+The good news: you don't have to implement everything at once.
 Start with a clear focus, a solid plan, and the right partners by your side.

 FAQ – Frequently Asked Questions